sonic-net/SONiC/doc/mgmt/Show_Running_Configuration_HLD.md

     to nested CLI views.

 -   For some commands, a direct mapping to DB table attribute does not exist.
-In this case, a separate rendering callback or template(jinja) is required.
+In this case, a separate rendering callback or template(Jinja) is required.
 For e.g., switchport trunk allowed Vlans, bgp neighbor etc.

 ##### 2.1 **New XML tags**